 At the time of the shelling, Alool was at an ambulance station when he heard over the radio that Hamad had been hit.
 Alool said he waited at a local hospital for four hours until he received confirmation that Hamad had been killed.
-News reports said that the violence in Shijaiyah was so intense and the number of casualties so high that ambulances were unable to transport the wounded.

-Graphic pictures on social media showed Hamad in the hospital, wearing a flak jacket clearly marked as press, with his camera resting on his body.
+Graphic pictures on social media showed Hamad in the hospital, wearing a flak jacket clearly marked as “Press,” with his camera resting on his body.

 The final report of the U.N.
-Independent Commission of Inquiry on the 2014 Gaza Conflict, published in June 2015, said that IDF’s operation in the Shijaiyah neighborhood on July 19 and 20, including the shelling that killed Hamad, “raise questions as to the respect by the IDF of the rules of distinction, precautions, and proportionality […] and may amount to a war crime.”
+Independent Commission of Inquiry on the 2014 Gaza Conflict, published in June 2015, said that the IDF’s operation in the Shijaiyah neighborhood on July 19 and 20, including the shelling that killed Hamad, “raise questions as to the respect by the IDF of the rules of distinction, precautions, and proportionality […] and may amount to a war crime.”

-Hamad was married in April 2014.
+Hamad, 25, was married in April 2014.
 His wife was expecting a child at the time of his death, according to posts on his wife’s Facebook page.